 Congratulations on your engagement and upcoming wedding!
 We are delighted to know that you are interested in having your wedding ceremony at First Presbyterian Church of Ann Arbor.
 We believe that "marriage is a gift God has given to all humankind for the well-being of the entire human family" (Directory for Worship, from the Constitution of the Presbyterian Church USA), and for that reason we take very seriously our role in assisting couples to plan for their wedding day.

 Marriage is a civil contract and some guidance is given in this booklet for obtaining a marriage license.
 Christian marriage is a service of worship.
-Couples seeking to be married at First Presbyterian should contact the church Office Manager.
+Couples seeking to be married at First Presbyterian should contact the Church Operations Manager.
 She will arrange for a meeting with a pastor as soon as possible and a wedding facilitator to talk further with you.
 No wedding is officially scheduled on the church calendar until this conversation has taken place and a security deposit has been received.

 The wedding ceremony in our tradition may be characterized as one of simple dignity.
 "Flowers, decorations, and other appointments should be appropriate to the place of worship, enhance worshipers' consciousness of the reality of God, and reflect the integrity and simplicity of Christian life" (Directory of Worship).